doronser/DNA_classifiaction/README.md

 <img src="imgs/seq_len.png" width="75%" height="75%">

 ## The solution
+In order to overcome the difference in sequence length, I slice each sequence to a fixed length and duplicate the label accordingly.
+During inference, the class is determined using the mean probability score for each slice.

-My solution was a CNN inspired by the following article [Enhancer Identification using Transfer and Adversarial Deep Learning of DNA Sequences](https://www.biorxiv.org/content/biorxiv/early/2018/02/14/264200.full.pdf):
+My model is a CNN inspired by the following article [Enhancer Identification using Transfer and Adversarial Deep Learning of DNA Sequences](https://www.biorxiv.org/content/biorxiv/early/2018/02/14/264200.full.pdf):

 <img src="imgs/net_arch.jpg" width="75%" height="75%">

 **Why Use 1D Convolutions?**

 The information we seek to learn from DNA sequences comes mostly in the form of specific protein sequences (k-mers, motifs, etc..).
-This means that a 1D covolution is more suited for our model than the "classic" 2D convolution which learns spatial features.
+This means that a 1D covolution is more suited for this model than the "classic" 2D convolution which learns spatial features.

 ## Results
 The trained network reached a validation accuracy of 96%.